 In assessing the risk of an investment in FMIC, potential investors should be aware that they will be relying on the good faith, experience, skill, diligence, business contacts and judgement of the Board of Directors and certain key staff of the Manager and Administrator.
 FMIC's success depends on the continued service of such personnel.
 Although mortgage loans made by FMIC are carefully chosen by the Manager, there can be no assurance that such investments will earn a positive return in the short or long-term or that losses may not be suffered from such investments.
-We are exposed to adverse developments in the business and affairs of the Manager and Administrator, to their respective management and financial strength, to their ability to operate their respective businesses profitably, and to the Administrators' ability to retain its licenses issued to it under theMortgage Brokerages, Lenders and Administrator are actively involved in other investment activities not concerning FMIC and will not be able to devote all their time to FMIC's business and affairs.
+We are exposed to adverse developments in the business and affairs of the Manager and Administrator, to their respective management and financial strength, to their ability to operate their respective businesses profitably, and to the Administrators' ability to retain its licenses issued to it under the Mortgage Brokerages, Lenders and Administrators Act.
+The investment professionals associated with the Manager and the Administrator are actively involved in other investment activities not concerning FMIC and will not be able to devote all their time to FMIC's business and affairs.
 Key personnel of the Manager or the Administrator may be unable or unwilling to continue their employment with the Manager or Administrator.
 The departure of any of the key personnel of the Manager or the Administrator could have a material adverse effect on the FMIC's ability to achieve its investment objectives.